z00logist/linguistics-thesaurus/Language/Types/Core/Agglutinative.md

 ## Characteristics

-- **Transparent Morpheme Boundaries**: Each morpheme remains unchanged when combined.
+- Each morpheme remains unchanged when combined.
-- **One-to-One Morpheme-Meaning Correspondence**: Each morpheme represents a single grammatical meaning.
+- Each morpheme represents a single grammatical meaning.
-- **Predictable Morphology**: Morphological rules are consistent and regular.
+- Morphological rules are consistent and regular.

 ## Examples